 Meditation or Collaborative Divorce: What is the Difference?

 If you have decided, either alone or with your spouse, to end your marriage, it is likely one of the most difficult decisions you have had to make in your lifetime.
-It is important to understand that there are many more decisions that stem from a legal separation and/or divorce.
-One of the more pressing issues to address is how you will pursue the divorce in North Carolina.
+Understand that there are many more decisions that stem from a legal separation and/or divorce.
+One of the more pressing issues to address is the process for how you will pursue the divorce in Huntersville, North Carolina.
 You may have heard of divorce litigation and the stress, cost, and time that come with such a court proceeding.
-There are, however, alternative dispute resolution (ADR) methods that may be used to resolve a Huntersville divorce.
+There are, however, additional less well-known options know as alternative dispute resolution (ADR) methods that may be used to resolve a divorce.
 Two of these are divorce mediation and collaborative divorce.
 While similar in some respects, there are significant differences between the two that divorcing parties should understand.Understanding Divorce Mediation

-Divorce mediation is an alternative dispute resolution (ADR) process by which a neutral third-party helps a couple resolve the issues that arise from their legal separation and/or divorce.
+As mentioned previously, divorce mediation is known as an alternative dispute resolution (ADR) process by which a third-party neutral helps a couple resolve the issues that arise from their legal separation and/or divorce.
 North Carolina law does not require that the mediator be a licensed attorney.
-In fact, there are several divorce mediators in the state who are not lawyers.
+In fact, there are several divorce mediators in North Carolina who are not lawyers.
 When a couple decides to mediate their divorce, attorneys are not required to be involved in the process, unless either or both spouses choose to involve them.
 If a couple prefers to divorce without an attorney, mediation divorce may be an option.

 The main role of the divorce mediator is to: